Image by Peter Merritt

 Tools

 Effective wild dog control programs rely on multiple tools used in an integrated, coordinated approach.
-In the videos below, Western NSW and Queensland’s Paroo Shire landholders explain how they use a combination of tools to successfully manage wild dogs.
+In the videos below, hear from the Ironpot Creek Wild Dog Trapping Syndicate from Queensland, as well as Western NSW and Queensland’s Paroo Shire landholders explain how they use a combination of tools to successfully manage wild dogs.

 Wild dog management in Western NSW